belltione/My-PhD-research/README.md

 # My PhD research
-My name is Eric JuWei Cheng, a Ph.D in the Institute of Electrical and Control Engineering from National Chiao Tung University.
+My name is Eric Juwei Cheng, a Ph.D in the Institute of Electrical and Control Engineering from National Chiao Tung University.
 My research focused mostly on the field of deep learning.
 I also am familiar with subjects such as computer vision, image processing, pattern recognition, and embedded system, etc.<br>
 <br>
 The following is the research in my PhD study.
 <br>